opendatabio/opendatabio/README.md

 ## Install
 ### Prerequisites and versions
-Opendatabio is written in PHP and developed over the Laravel framework.
+Opendatabio is written in PHP and developed over the Laravel framework version 5.4.
 The minimum supported PHP version is 7.0, which is available from apt-get in Ubuntu 16.04 and Debian 9.

 It also requires a working web server and a database.
 The minimum required version for MySQL is 5.7.6